 Perianal streptococcal dermatitis

-What is the cause of perianal streptococcal dermatitis
+How is perianal streptococcal dermatitis diagnosed?

-A swab for bacterial culture will confirm the diagnosis.
+Perianal streptococcal dermatitis is a clinical diagnosis confirmed by taking a swab for bacterial culture.
 A rapid streptococcal test may provide a quicker result.

-Oral penicillin for 14 days is usually prescribed.
+Perianal streptococcal dermatitis is usually treated with oral penicillin for 14 days.
 Amoxicillin and clarithromycin are alternatives.
 A repeat course of antibiotics is sometimes required.